parker-siroishka/Online-Chat-App/README.md

 # Online-Chat-App

-An online chat application that has the ability to host multiple users across different machines
+An online chat application utilizing <em>Node.js</em> and <em>Socket.io</em>,that has the ability to host multiple users across different machines